Calgary urged to wait for more details before deciding on 2026 Olympic bid - Red Deer Advocate

-CALGARY — The city of Calgary is being urged to wait for more details from the International Olympic Committee before deciding whether to bid for the 2026 Games.
+The City of Calgary is being urged to wait for more details from the International Olympic Committee before deciding whether to bid for the 2026 Games.

-A 17-member bid exploration group has concluded that the city that held the 1988 Winter Olympics could do so again, but recommends Calgary take more time to determine whether it’s a good idea.
+The 17-member Calgary Bid Exploration Committee has concluded that it’s feasible for the host of the 1988 Winter Games to have another turn, but recommends Calgary take more time to determine whether it’s a good idea.

-The bid committee wants more details from the IOC on what support it could provide in helping reduce operational costs as well as what its host city requirements will be.
+In a presentation to city council on Monday, CBEC chairman Rick Hanson said the details of how the IOC may help Calgary reduce its costs — as well as what will be in the host city agreement — need to be fleshed out.

 When the committee was formed, it was expecting a September deadline for Calgary to decide on a bid.